Employer Sponsored

 • You have at least Competent English

-• You have been paid annual salary same as on your 457 nomination letter or higher
+• You have been paid annual salary same as on your 457 nomination letterΒ or higher

-457 visa granted on or after 18 April 2017
+SC457 granted on or after 18 April 2017

 There are two further options of renewal available:

-• Second two-year visa renewal – Available Onshore
+• Second two-year renewal – Available Onshore

-Lodging a new TSS (482) Visa Application
+Lodging a new TSS (SC482) Application

 This is the most commonly used program by Australian employers to sponsor overseas workers to work in Australia on a temporary basis.